Qupad/TasksJ/README.md

 # TasksJ
-This is some sht.
+This is some sht./n
-Java sht.
+Java sht./n
 For Kraev.